Willhire 24 Hour: History

 The race was sponsored by Willhire Vehicles Rentals (now Anglian Willhire, part of Northgate), a local car rental company, after its owner Roger Williams was approached to sponsor a motor racing event at the circuit.
 Williams talked about sponsoring a 6- or 24-hour event, initially as a joke, but the offer was accepted and the United Kingdom's first 24-hour race was founded.
 The race was first held in 1980.
 The 1989 event was 25 hours long to mark the 25th anniversary of the Willhire company.
 The final event was held in 1994.

 Participants and winners

 The Willhire 24 Hour was won by a number of drivers who went on to have success in other forms of racing.
 In 1986, the winning car was co-driven by then BBC Radio 1 disc jockey Mike Smith and Lionel Abbott, who became the first two-driver team to win the race.
 The full list of winners is given below.

-Other notable drivers who competed in the past other than those listed below include Martin Brundle, Steve Soper, John Cleland, Kieth O'dor, Tiff Needell, James Thompson and Gerry Marshall.
+Other notable drivers who competed in the past other than those listed below include Martin Brundle, Steve Soper, John Cleland, Kieth O'dor, Tiff Needell, John Bartlett, James Thompson and Gerry Marshall.
 Stirling Moss was part of a class-winning team at the race in 1980, driving a Volkswagen Scirocco.

+Olympic decathlete Daley Thompson was a notable entrant in a Peugeot 106 in 1993.

+Commentator Ben Edwards was an entrant in a Ford Escort in 1994.